echosa/echosa.github.io/source/_posts/2012-10-26-a-whole-new-world.markdown

 <hr />
 I'll be honest, my biggest issue and the reason it took me almost two days to do what I did is old information on the Internet.
 We are using basically the latest and greatest, so I had to make sure that the information I was reading was jboss 7, hibernate 4, etc. Wading through all the old stuff wasn't easy, though search filters helped.
 Also, we don't use Spring so I had to make sure I added "-spring" to my searches, especially when looking up persistence and transaction things.

 Once you've filtered out all the crud, then you find the mess: several different posts showing you several different ways to achieve a particular goal.
 If you're like me, none of them will work right, and you'll be left picking out the pieces of each that do and trying to smash them together into something coherent that works.
 (Then, if you're *really* like me, you fail, get frustrated, and ask for help.)
-However, the entire experience, through frustrating, leaves you with much more knowledge than you had before.
+However, the entire experience, though frustrating, leaves you with much more knowledge than you had before.

 Well, that's all for now.
 Hopefully I'll be able to put my newly-obtained information to good use.